-If you want to apply to Pitzer, the regular decision application deadline is January 1 and the fee for the application costs $70.
+If you are thinking about applying to Pitzer, the regular decision application deadline is January 1 and the fee for the application is $70.

-Students who submit their applications for Fall should hear back from Pitzer by April 1.
+Students who submit their applications to Pitzer for fall semester should anticipate a decision by April 1.

 |Mean Unweighted GPA||3.9|

-Pitzer College offers early decision but not early action.
+Pitzer offers early decision but not early action.
 Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
-Early Decision 2 applications are due 1/1.

-The early decision acceptance rate at Pitzer is 37%, compared to an overall acceptance rate of 17%.
-Last year, Pitzer admitted 174 of the 472 students who applied early decison.
+The early decision acceptance rate at Pitzer is 47%, compared to an overall acceptance rate of 18%.
+In 2022, Pitzer admitted 166 of the 350 students who applied early decision.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you're strong.
+Each college decides which factors are given the most weight in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.